data-dot-all/dataall/pages/deploy/deploy_aws.md

 To get the latest features and fixes, customers are encouraged to **keep in sync** with the latest version of data.all.
 At the same time, customers often develop their own features and customizations on top of data.all.
 We recommend customers to **contribute back** these features so that we can manage them and respond to issues.
 Moreover, contributing back makes it easier to keep in sync with the latest data.all releases.
+Please refer to the CONTRIBUTING.md file in data.all's GitHub repository for more information on how to contribute back to data.all.

 ## FAQs <a name="faqs"></a>